Spafbi/MyGameSettings/miscreated-rel-copy/README.md

 ## Copyrights
 Shortcut.exe is copyright "2000-2005 Marty List, www.OptimumX.com" and is
-provided here simply for convenience.
+provided as a direct download from here simply for convenience.

 As for my CMD code here...
 It's pretty much doodie and I don't really care about copyright for it.